BMW Extended Warranty Coverage

 How Long Is A BMW Extended Warranty?

 You can choose between 75,000– or 100,000-mile terms that extend your factory warranty by one, two, or three years.
-This amounts to either five, six, or seven years of total coverage.
+This translates to either five, six, or seven years of total coverage.

 As with extended warranties from other automakers, the total coverage terms described above include the length of the BMW factory warranty.
-For example, if you purchase a 7-year/100,000-mile warranty, you’re only adding three years and 50,000 miles of coverage.
-If you get a warranty for five years or 75,000 miles, you’ll get an extra one year or 25,000 miles of coverage.
+For example, if you purchase a 7-year/100,000-mile warranty, you’re only adding 3 years/50,000 miles of coverage.
+If you get a warranty for 5 years/75,000 miles, you’ll get an extra 1 year/25,000 miles of coverage.

 BMW Extended Warranty Plans

-BMW offers three different extended warranty plans: Platinum, Gold, and Powertrain Plus.
+BMW showcases three different extended warranty plans on its main web page: Platinum, Gold, and Powertrain Plus.
 See the table below for descriptions of each plan:

 BMW CPO Extended Warranty Plans